antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 - Also try out the *Graphics* options.
 For instance, try **Graph type** *Box* and **Add Scatter** *True* to see the data points in the box plots.
 You can use **Color mode (groups)** *Color by Track* to add the color of the track categories to your boxes.
 Don't forget to **Submit**.
 - Lastly, when you click on the gear icon in the left top corner of the graph, you can either save your plot, copy it to clipboard.
 You can also
 use the **General** tab to find options to adapt the graphic parameters such as font size, axis-with etc. Most of these options are directly responsive, so you don't have to hit a Submit button.
-IF you don't see changes, or the plot needs a bit of space reorganisation, you can hit the **redraw plot** button.
+If you don't see changes, or the plot needs a bit of space reorganisation, you can hit the **redraw plot** button.
 Feel free to try them.
 <br>

 <br>
-Now we will use links on this page that lead to additional analyses.
+Now we will use links on this page that lead to additional analyses.<br>
-* To learn basic properties of the gene, look at the one line table above the Adjustable Settings box.
+- To learn basic properties of the gene, look at the one line table above the Adjustable Settings box.
 You can click on the link in the ‘Gene ID’ column.
 This brings us to the National Center for Bioinformatics database in Bethesda, USA.
 <br><br>

 ---------